Empowering Communities Programme

 A key component of the new Investing in Communities Fund is the availability of multi-year awards for those that who wish to apply for funding over more than one year, to provide essential stability for community-led activity.
 This recognises that longer term planning and support are needed to help communities unlock the complex interwoven issues which grip people and communities in poverty, experiencing disadvantage, and inequality.
 The flexible design of the fund further aims to support communities by reducing the administrative burden of applying to multiple funds.

-We expect applications to demonstrate the Place Principle, which asks that we take a more joined up collaborative approach to services and assets within a place to achieve better outcomes for people and communities.
+We expect successful projects to demonstrate the Place Principle, which asks that we take a more joined up collaborative approach to services and assets within a place to achieve better outcomes for people and communities.

-The fund is now open to applications and will close on 14 June 2019.
+The first round of the fund was open to applications from 7 May to 14 June 2019.

 The £24.8 million Aspiring Communities Fund will help community bodies and third sector organisations in our most deprived and fragile communities develop and deliver long-term local solutions that: